clearscreen/OctoPrint-PrusaLevelingGuide/README.md

 # OctoPrint-PrusaLevelingGuide

-This plugin is for guiding the user through fine adjustments of the bed.
+This plugin guides you through fine adjustments of the bed.
 Some of these mods are linked in the Guides section below.
-This plugin is only intended for the Prusa MK3 and its variants (MK3, MK3S, MK3S+).
-It does not support the partial upgrade MK3.5.
+It supports Prusa MK3 family (MK3/MK3S/MK3S+) and MK3.5/MK4 (xBuddy) firmware for reading mesh reports.

 ## Setup